YashAnand1/Understanding-Prometheus/README.md

 - **Scraping Interval**: How relentlessly/persistently the metrics are being scraped/collected - Ex: 2s, 8h, 6d, 11w, 1y, etc.
 - **Database**: Time Series Database stores data with timestamps - Ex: Values of a metric will be collected at different timestamps

-We can also consider an [Odometer](https://media.istockphoto.com/id/1398823521/vector/electric-counter-electric-meter-with-numbers-display-of-odometer-counter-of-kilowatt-energy.jpg?s=1024x1024&w=is&k=20&c=SEBWLgQxMS9M-ndi9AM6Am5_KyKLasJMAM9kRftDEL0=) and PEMS' Superset as a day-to-day real life example of a Monitoring tool for a better understanding of Prometheus:
+We can also consider the following analogy for gaining a better understanding of Prometheus:
-> When a car moves forward, the distance covered is constantly recorded and visualised through the Odometer
-> PEMS' Superset visualises (Not records!)
-Tickets' from Redmine at every 24 hour interval using the tickets
+> Doctor creates a chart to measure how many times patient drinks water along and creates a table with timestamps

 The following similarities can be seen in the examples provided above:
 <div align=center>